Bill Watch List / 2025 Session

 Prostitution Related Bills:

-• AB63Passed 1st Assembly Committee hearing – Reinstates laws making it a crime to loiter in a public place with the intent to commit prostitution.
+• AB63Re-referred to Committee on Public Safety – Reinstates laws making it a crime to loiter in a public place with the intent to commit prostitution.

-• AB379Passed 1st Assembly Committee hearing – Increases penalties for soliciting minors for prostitution, mandates diversion programs for first-time offenders, criminalizes loitering with intent to purchase sex, and establishes a fund to support trafficking victims.
+• AB379Passed Assembly – Sent to the Senate – Increases penalties for soliciting minors for prostitution, mandates diversion programs for first-time offenders, criminalizes loitering with intent to purchase sex, and establishes a fund to support trafficking victims.

 Sex Offender Related Bills: